pin-lee/Vulpheme/README.md

 Additionally, I hate having to write out the `|----|----|`, but I am keeping support for it for markdown reasons.
 Depending on how well I am able to get work done, I might support a superior version, `|-`.

+## Persistence and Data Oriented Design

+Use of a database system is necessary.
+SQLite3 has been selected.
+A table for source and destination files will be constructed.

+The justification for loading the whole file into memory with chunks into an arena is that memory is a lot faster to access than disk, so even though going character by character with an fread size of 1 would be *algorithmically* more efficient, the fact of the matter is that the disk is 10,000 times slower than memory, so several passes over the data are faster.
+Additionally, using an arena allocator will allow us to use the least amount of practical allocations, such that the memory used is within the *about* the same order of magnitude (hopefully) as the size of the largest file being processed.

+[Justification](https://stackoverflow.com/questions/1100311/what-is-the-ideal-growth-rate-for-a-dynamically-allocated-array) for 1.5 as the arena scaling factor.